energizeai/actions/packages/registry/DOCUMENTATION.md

 # Actions by Energize AI

-Welcome to the Actions repository, by Energize AI.
+Welcome to Actions, by Energize AI.
 Spark is designed to run a variety of tasks such as sending emails via Google, creating issues in Linear, and more.
-This repository is dedicated to community contributions for developing new actions for Spark.
+This repository is your one-stop-shop to quickly develop a new Action for Spark.

+Feel free to email info@energize.ai with questions, post a feedback to Spark, or reach out on the [Discord](https://discord.gg/H5RXqCJU)!

+## What is an Action?

+You can think of an action as a Function that Spark can call.
+It takes input information from the user, runs code within the function (an API call), and usually outputs information.
+There are two types of Actions: `GET`s or `POST`s. `GET` Actions retrieve and report information to the user (e.g. retrieving the weather), while `POST` Actions send information onto the internet (e.g. making a Tweet).
+This distinction will become relevant in Step 2.

 ## Contributing Actions

-Contributing an action to Spark involves five key steps.
-Below is a guide to help you define and contribute your action effectively.
+Run `npm run generate:action`, which will guide you through setting up the action `.tsx` file.
+You'll then get a templated file (`/registry/src/[action-name]`), with which you can follow along using this README.

 ### Step 1: Define Inputs

 First, define the inputs required for your action.
+This is the contextual information the user should provide Spark so it carry out a command.
 Inputs should be structured as a Zod object.
 For instance, an action to send an email would require inputs like `subject`, `body`, etc.

 You must include a `.describe()` call on each field to provide a description of the input.
 This description will be used to generate the prompts and details page for your action.